The Reefs Hotel & Club: Architecture

 Situated on limestone cliffs overlooking pink sand in the southeast of Bermuda, the cabana-style limestone walled buildings and cottages are noted for their distinct pink and white color.

 The Reefs has 62 guest rooms, suites, and cottages, as well as 19 furnished 2- and 3-bedroom luxury Club condos.
 Accommodations are categorized as: poolside rooms, cliffside rooms, longtail suites, junior suites, point suites, cottages, and club condos.

 Restaurants

 The Reefs has two on-site restaurants, which are some of the most notable restaurants in Bermuda, and a bar.
-Aqua Terra is a 180-degree-view restaurant serving continental cuisine.
+Solaris is a 180-degree-view restaurant serving continental cuisine.
 It offers outdoor terrace dining atop the cliff overlooking the Atlantic Ocean on the South Shore.
 Coconuts is an open-air restaurant, open seasonally, and located adjacent to the resort beach.
 It offers beach dining and a popular weekly Beach BBQ.